georchestra/georchestra-gateway/docs/gatewify-an-app.md

 ![gateway](https://github.com/georchestra/georchestra-gateway/actions/workflows/docker.yml/badge.svg)

-The gateway belongs to geOrchestra core, since it is the component which :
+The gateway belongs to geOrchestra core, since it is the component which:

 * handles user sessions
 * routes requests to webapps

-The behavior is controlled by the files from the `<datadir_root>/security-proxy` folder, which can be found [here](https://github.com/georchestra/datadir/tree/master/security-proxy)
+The behavior is controlled by the files from the `<datadir_root>/gateway` folder, which can be found [here](https://github.com/georchestra/datadir/tree/master/security-proxy)

 ## How-to integrate a new application in geOrchestra ?

-The goal here is to benefit from the [SSO](https://en.wikipedia.org/wiki/Single_sign-on) feature for the new application without having to use an external application.
+The goal here is to benefit from the [SSO](https://en.wikipedia.org/wiki/Single_sign-on) feature for the new application without having to use an external authentication process.

 ### Gateway configuration